-Here comes the need for an account-based model, a more focussed, hyper-personalized prospecting approach in sales.
+Here comes the need for an account-based model, a more focused, hyper-personalized prospecting approach in sales.
 A sales rep can no longer follow a lead-based approach to convert a committee of decision-makers into customers.
-Rather it’s time we start leveraging different technologies across the sales stack and strategically hunt targeted accounts rather than chasing individual leads.
+It’s time we should start leveraging different technologies across the sales stack and strategically hunt targeted accounts rather than chasing individual leads.

 Using ABS, instead of your company’s salespeople targeting one or a few individuals within a prospective customer’s company, an entire sales team is dedicated to prospecting multiple stakeholders at the target company with highly personalized messages.

-B2B sales are largely focused on a committee of people, and not on a person to person sale.
-Therefore, the account-based sales model has been proven quite a success in B2B sales and hence the dramatic shift towards account-based sales.
+B2B sales are largely focused on a committee of people, and not on a person-to-person sale.
+Therefore, the account-based sales model has proven quite a success in B2B sales and hence the dramatic shift towards it.

-Before we explore more about Account-Based Sales, it is important to understand the role of marketing in Account-Based Sales?
+Before we explore more about this model, it is important to understand the role of marketing in account-based sales?